-Home to eight out of the ten highest peaks in the world and a third of the 2400 kms of Himalayan range, Nepal is the decisive answer if the mountains call to you.
-Whether you want to attempt an arduous trek through high passes and astounding landscapes while enjoying the fabled Nepali hospitality or take a leisurely flight over the Himalayas for a bird’s eye view of the range, we can help you choose the right package to get up-close and personal with the giants.
+Home to eight out of the ten highest peaks in the world and a third of the 2400 km of Himalayan range, Nepal is the decisive answer if the mountains call to you.
+Whether you want to attempt an arduous trek through high passes and astounding landscapes while enjoying the legendary Nepali hospitality or take a leisurely flight over the Himalayas for a bird’s eye view of the range, we can help you choose the right package to get up-close and personal with the giants.

 Some of the popular mountain ranges of Nepal Are Annapurna, Everest, Langtang, Api, Mahalangur, Makalu, Cho Yu, Kanchanjunga.

 “It’s not the mountain we conquer but ourselves.” – Sir Edmund Hillary, First Summiteer of Mount Everest

 Nepal is a complex blend of ancient civilizations and diverse ethnicities, all unique in their composition and equally beautiful in its manifestation.
 From centuries-old palaces and royal courts in Kathmandu to defensive forts designed on hilltops, from prayer flags on high mountain passes to hand-painted Maithili art in the plains, from Pashupati, the holiest Hindu temple in the world to Lumbini, the birthplace of Buddha, Nepal is a land of ancient myths and cultures.
 History is encapsulated here among modern amenities with seven world heritage sites in the capital alone.

 “You will quickly discover that the 50-square kilometer of Kathmandu offers more culture than most cities ten times its size.” – Huffington Post